natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/La-9%20(China).md

 '''Domination mode''' is arguably the best mode for the La-9 because most enemies are flying below 4,000 m and are thus always allowing the fighter to perform at its best.
 The approach to Domination battles is always simple yet effective.
 With the plane above contested airspace at around 2,500 m altitude, one should dive down on an enemy, shoot and extend towards teammates.
 Once safe, it is time to regain altitude and repeat the process.
 The La-9 is also capable of quickly capturing airfields since its powerful 23 mm cannons can be fired to use the recoil as a quasi-airbrake.

-In the '''Realistic''' and '''Simulator''' modes the FM of the La-9 is no longer boosted in any way.
+In the Realistic and Simulator modes the FM of the La-9 is no longer boosted in any way.
 However, the plane is still at its best below 4,000 m, as the WEP is unavailable above 4,000 m just as in the arcade mode.
-The speeds required to apply WEP at altitudes from 3000 m to 4000 m vary slightly from those in AB, but the main idea remains the same – high speed is required.
+The speeds required to apply WEP at altitudes from 3,000 m to 4,000 m vary slightly from those in AB, but the main idea remains the same – high speed is required.

 In realistic and simulator battles start by climbing to an altitude of 2,500 m (if cloudy) or 3,000 m (if the weather is clear).
 Climbing higher than that is only advised if not alone as the La-9 will be outperformed at high altitude by most enemies.
 The key to success in the La-9 is teamwork, so consider squading up with a friend.
 Since it is a bad idea to dogfight, try to get an enemies attention by acting as bait and lure him down to sea level instead.
 Once the enemy loses his altitude advantage, it is time for the squadmate to attack.
 Once low, the pursuer won't be able to either catch the bait nor escape your ally – presenting themselves as an easy target.
 Be also sure to target any enemies that are flying low, if the La-9 has an altitude advantage use Boom & Zoom tactics, if the plane is on the same low altitude as the enemy, perform high-speed fly-bys.